atellmer/dark/packages/styled/README.md

 <Box $color='blue' />
 ```

-If you need to dynamically generate something more than just a style property value, then you need to always use a special css function that converts the style string to an AST.
+If you need to dynamically generate something more than just a style property value, then you need to always use a special css function that converts the style string to the AST.

 ```tsx
 const Box = styled.div<{ $color: string }>`